Visiting the Centre

 - … and on a sunny morning in spring or summer, there’s every chance you’ll see remedies being made in the garden

 While you’re here take some time to explore the village.
-Dr. Bach is buried in the village churchyard only 50 yards from the Centre, and one of his favourite pub, The Red Lion, is a ten-minute walk away.
+Dr. Bach is buried in the churchyard, a short walk from the Centre, and one of his favourite pubs, The Red Lion, is a ten-minute walk away.

 Access to the Bach Centre